Lieutenant Governor of New Jersey: Subsequent elections

-Murphy and Oliver were re-elected to a second term on November 2, 2021.
+Murphy and Oliver were re-elected on November 2, 2021, defeating the Republican ticket of former Assemblyman Jack Ciattarelli for governor and former State Senator Diane Allen for lieutenant governor.

+The lieutenant governor position became vacant when Oliver died in office on August 1, 2023.
+Governor Murphy subsequently chose Secretary of State Tahesha Way to become lieutenant governor, and the appointment did not require confirmation, with Way also remaining Secretary of State.

 Constitutional provisions

 Qualifications and duties

 As amended on January 17, 2006, New Jersey's state constitution mandates that a person may only be eligible for the position of lieutenant governor if they meet the eligibility qualifications to serve as governor.
 Article V, Section I, paragraph 2, requires that a candidate for governor (and thus lieutenant governor) be at least 30 years old, a citizen of the United States for at least 20 years, and a resident of New Jersey for at least seven years.
 Within 30 days after the certification of the statewide primary election, the candidate for governor selects a running mate to join the ticket as the candidate for lieutenant governor.
 The governor and lieutenant governor must be members of the same political party.
 As candidates they campaign on the same ticket, are elected conjointly, and serve the same four-year term concurrently.

 Additional requirements are imposed by Article V, Section I, paragraph 10 of the state constitution, which provides that the lieutenant governor be appointed as a head of a cabinet-level department or administrative agency within the governor's administration, with the exception that lieutenant governor cannot be the state's attorney general.
-The current lieutenant governor, Sheila Oliver, serves as New Jersey's Commissioner of Community Affairs.